-There will be a Defence Commission with a majority of Indians thereon, every five years, appointed by the Viceroy in consultation with his Cabinet.
-The Commission will recommend a minimum of non-votable expenditure for the Defence Forces and also report on the progress of the Indianisation of those Forces.
+There will be a Defence Commission with a majority of Indians thereon, every five years, appointed by the Viceroy in con-Cabinet sultation with his The Commission recommend a minimum of non-votable expenditure for the Defence Forces and also report on the progress of the Indianisation of those Forces.
 In the event of disagreement, the Viceroy will have power to secure the minimum which, in his opinion, is necessary for the Defence Forces.
 No revenue of India may be spent on any branch of Defence Forces in which Indians are ineligible for holding commissioned rank.
 As soon as the Commission recommends favorably, Parliament may pass an Act to undertake the full responsibility of Defence.